-When it comes to juicing options, there is a wide variety available on the market.
-Whether you choose to buy pre-made juices from the store or opt for freshly squeezed ones, the options are plenty.
-However, for those looking for a more potent and long-lasting version of their favorite juice, making your own concentrate is the best way to go.
-In this article, I will guide you through the process of creating your own concentrated juice from scratch.
+When it comes to juicing choices, there are numerous options to choose from.
+Whether you prefer purchasing pre-made juices from the store or going with freshly squeezed ones, the choices are abundant.
+However, for individuals seeking a more intense and enduring version of their preferred juice, making your own concentrate is the ideal route to take.
+In this article, I will lead you through the steps of crafting your own concentrated juice from the beginning.

 First off, you need to choose your fruits and vegetables.
 The best fruits for making juice are those that are high in water content, such as oranges, lemons, and grapefruits.
 Vegetables like carrots, beets, and celery also make great additions to your juice.